Bangladesh National Commission for UNESCO

-The Bangladesh National Commission of UNESCO (বাংলাদেশ ইউনেস্কো জাতীয় কমিশন) is a Bangladesh government regulatory agency under the Ministry of Education responsible for coordinating development activities with UNESCO and other developments agencies and non-profits.
-Dipu Moni is the chairperson of the Bangladesh National Commission of UNESCO.
+The Bangladesh National Commission for UNESCO (বাংলাদেশ ইউনেস্কো জাতীয় কমিশন) is a Bangladesh government regulatory agency under the Ministry of Education responsible for coordinating development activities with UNESCO and other developments agencies and non-profits.
+Dipu Moni is the chairperson of the Bangladesh National Commission for UNESCO.
 Md.
 Mahbub Hossain is the General Secretary of the commission.

 History

-The Bangladesh National Commission of UNESCO was established in 1973.
+The Bangladesh National Commission for UNESCO was established in 1973.
 The chairman of the commission is the Minister of Education.

 On 2 June 2014, Bangladesh National Commission for UNESCO, along with UNESCO and Save the Children, released a report titled Education For All Global Monitoring Report-2013/14 as part of achieving Education for All.

 On 8 March 2015, Bangladesh National Commission for UNESCO and Korean National Commission for UNESCO organised an exhibition on Jamdani in Dhaka.